CEVA-AI-Labs/pytorch-superpoint/README.md

 ```

 ### Path setting
-- paths for datasets ($DATA_DIR), logs are set in `setting.py`
+- paths for datasets ($DATA_PATH), logs are set in `setting.py`

 ### Dataset
-Datasets should be downloaded into $DATA_DIR.
+Datasets should be downloaded into $DATA_PATH.
 The Synthetic Shapes dataset will also be generated there.
 The folder structure should look like:

 ```
-datasets/ ($DATA_DIR)
+datasets/ ($DATA_PATH)
 |-- COCO
 |   |-- train2014
 |   |   |-- file1.jpg